-The client may request whether content be returned from a Create, Update, or Delete request, or the invocation of an Action, by specifying the return Prefer header.
+The client may request whether content be returned from a Create, Update, or Delete request, or the invocation of an Action, by specifying the return preference.
+A success response indicates that data have been modified, regardless of whether the requested content could be returned.